savashn/ecewo-docs/src/content/docs/docs/auth.md

 ## JWT

-Ecewo offers (l8w8jwt)(https://github.com/GlitchedPolygons/l8w8jwt) for authentication with JWT.
+We can use [l8w8jwt](https://github.com/GlitchedPolygons/l8w8jwt) for authentication with JWT.

 ### Install JWT Plugin